someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 docker exec -it resoto resh
 ```

-Once Resoto has finished its first collect run, you can try [performing some queries](./performing-queries.md).
+Once Resoto has completed its first collect run, you can try [performing some queries](./performing-queries.md).

 ## Updating